tc39/proposal-pattern-matching/README.md

-The [interpolation pattern](#interpolation-pattern) can optionally chain into another pattern using [`with` chaining](#with-chaining), which matches against the `value` property of the object returned by the `Symbol.matcher` method.
+The [interpolation pattern](#interpolation-pattern) can optionally chain into another pattern using [`with` chaining](#with-chaining), which matches against the `value` property of the object returned by the `Symbol.matcher` method;
+in this case, it allows `Option.Some` to expose the value inside of the `Option`.

 Dynamic custom matchers can readily be created, opening a world of
 possibilities: